gruntjs/grunt-contrib-symlink/README.md

 #### Usage tips on Microsoft Windows

-Make sure your command prompt has administrative privileges, otherwise the task will not work.
+Make sure your command prompt has administrative privileges for standard symlinks, otherwise the task will not work.
+Junctions does not require administrative privileges but due to node bug in 0.10 release node forces it.
+Hopefully it will be released someday and junctions will work as expected.

 ## Release History